-There are two things you need to keep in mind when you’re creating a résumé.
+There are two things you need to keep in mind when you’re thinking about what to include in a résumé.
 First, you should be aware that a lot of recruiters and employers use special software that searches your résumé for specific keywords.
 Even when your résumé does get seen by human eyes—and this is the second thing you need to remember—the employer will take only six seconds to make a decision about how good of a fit you might be for the job.

-To make sure your résumé gives you at least a fighting chance of finding employment, it would be a good idea to develop a résumé template.
-And that’s where we can help, by giving you the information you need to write each section and arrange them according to your strengths.
+To make sure your résumé gives you a fighting chance of finding employment, it would be a good idea to develop a résumé template.
+That’s where we can help, by giving you the information you need to write each section and arrange them according to your strengths.

 The average résumé contains the following sections: contact information, résumé introduction, education, professional experience, skills.
 You can also add a section with special honors, activities, and even hobbies, but we will focus on the five sections that are usually seen in a résumé.

 Depending on the arrangement of the sections, résumés are divided into three types: the chronological, the functional, and the combination format.
 In all three of them, the contact information goes at the top of the résumé and is followed by the résumé introduction.